 Communication and Continuing Language Development

 Positive and valued communications are crucial in a Pre-School environment.
-These are encouraged at story and singing times, through planned Letter and Sound activities, free play, music/movement sessions and throughout free play.
+These are encouraged at story and singing times, through planned Letter and Sound activities, music/movement sessions and throughout free play.

 All practitioners understand the importance of communicating with children to help develop their vocabulary and support them in becoming confident communicators.
 Practitioners actively listen to and respond to the children, both during free play and in group activities.
 This promotes sustained shared thinking, encouraging children to share their knowledge, ideas and experiences in order to develop these ideas and build on their knowledge and understanding.